Challenges in marketing the ocarina

 It also appears that a lot of terminology was developed with little awareness of other instruments—for example, the naming of pitch ranges.
 The term 'bass' is used to refer to ocarinas pitched around middle C, which in other instruments is not considered 'bass'.

-In order to get started playing ocarinas, or even choosing a good instrument, a lot of knowledge is required.
-Creating good standards used by all makers would greatly simply things for players.
+To be able to choose a good instrument and get started playing, a lot of knowledge is required.
+Establishing consistent standards for all makers would greatly simplify things for players.
 It would also make it much easier for composers to understand and write music for the ocarina.

 Standardisation would also help a lot with educational concerns.
-In most instrument communities, there is a clear distinction between makers and teachers: makers make the instruments, and the teaching materials are made by skilled players.
+In most instrument communities, there is a clear distinction between makers and teachers: makers make the instruments, and skilled players make the teaching materials.